An Overview of Assignment and Grade Sync

-The Google Classroom API allows developers to create assignments in Google Classroom from a third-party application.
-Assignments can contain content or links to outside resources.
-The Classroom API allows for personalized assignments, making it unique.
-Teachers can assign homework or other content to specific students, rather than to everyone in a class.
-Each assignment can also have a maximum grade value that quantifies how much the coursework is worth.
+The Google Classroom API allows developers to create an assignment in Google Classroom from a third-party application.
+This assignment can contain content or link to outside resources.
+The Classroom API is unique in that it allows for personalized assignments.
+This means that teachers can assign homework or other content to specific students, rather than to everyone in a class.
+Each assignment can also be given a maximum grade value that signifies how much the coursework is worth.

-To start working with the Google Classroom API, developers will have to create a Google account and request access to the Google Cloud Platform.
-From there, developers will be able to generate API keys to use in the application to authenticate users and communicate with Google Classroom.
+In order to start working with the Google Classroom API, you'll have to create a Google account and request access to the Google Cloud Platform.
+From there, you'll be able to generate API keys that you'll use in your application to authenticate users and communicate with Google Classroom.

-To allow Google Classroom users to log into the application and create assignments through the application, developers will have to request permission to use specific scopes.
-These scopes determine what information the app can retrieve from a user and what actions (such as creating coursework) the app can do on the user’s behalf.
-Some scopes are deemed sensitive and require manual verification from Google before the scopes can be used by the application.
+In order to allow Google Classroom users to log into your application and create assignments through your application, you'll have to request permission to use specific scopes.
+These scopes determine what information you can retrieve from a user and what actions (such as creating coursework) you can do on their behalf.
+Some scopes are deemed sensitive and require manual verification from Google before you can use them in your application.

-Once Google approves the app’s scopes, developers can build the app using the Google Classroom API.
+Once you receive approval from Google for your scopes, you can develop your app using the Google Classroom API.
 The API documentation provides instructions how to manage coursework resources, such as assignments, submissions, and grades.
 The developer docs also provide information on the REST resources that are available by calling requests to specific endpoints in Google Classroom.
-These endpoints are what allow developers to perform actions on behalf of the user, such as syncing coursework and grades between application and the user's Google Classroom account.
+These endpoints are what allow you to perform actions on behalf of the user, such as syncing coursework and grades between your application and the user's Google Classroom account.

 The benefits of syncing assignments and grades

-When grade passback is enabled, the application doesn't have to maintain a full database of grades for the teacher to view.
+There are several benefits to integrating your content so that end users can sync assignments and grades from Google Classroom.
+When you enable grade passback, the application doesn't have to maintain a full database of grades for the teacher to view.
 Instead, all of the grade data can be transmitted back to the LMS.

-By relying on the LMS to host the assignments and gradebook, developers won't have to retrain teachers on how to access them.
-With the API, assignments and grades sent from the app will appear as they normally would inside of Classroom.
+Since you're relying on the LMS to host the assignments and gradebook, you won't have to retrain teachers on how to access them.
+With the API, assignments and grades sent from your platform will appear as they normally would inside of Classroom.

 Perhaps the biggest benefit of enabling assignment and grade syncing is that schools are actively looking for this type of functionality from their content providers.
 Google Classroom continues to grow and schools want to see content that integrates with its API.
 Making sure that your platform can integrate with Classroom can keep you ahead of the curve.